DocileMango/docilemango.github.io/content/projects/FYP/index.md

 As a group, we organised what we would want to be taught for YCEP 2025 and how the curriculum would play out during the 3 day bootcamp at TP.

 My part in the project is to create learning materials and CTF challenges for participants for reconnaissance (information gathering and OSINT) and Incident response.
-I also prepared and setup the Kali virtual environment for participants to use.
+I also prepared and setup the Kali virtual environment for participants to use, and 4 simple reverse engineering challenges.

 ## The Project